BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 ```

 You can see that you have as expected 2 trophic links
-and 0 link for all non-trophic interactions.
+and 0 links for all non-trophic interactions.

 The layers of the multiplex network are stored in the `layers` field.
 This field is a special dictionary
 because its values can be accessed either with the full key
-or a alias of the key.
+or an alias of the key.
 For instance if you want to access the trophic layer you can either use the full key...

 ```@example befwm2